-Almost unnoticeably, travelling became my drug, my way to challenge limits — a prompt to feed my curiosity and connect with people and stories beyond my comfort zone.
+Almost unnoticeably, travelling became my addiction, a way to challenge limits and feed my curiosity; to connect with people and stories beyond my comfort zone.

 Drawn by its epic landscapes, tempestuous history and ongoing state of insecurity, Afghanistan long held a place of awe in my heart.
 At my first chance after University, I set off for Kabul and spent months exploring.
 I followed communities and stories that painted an unexpected and nuanced picture of a struggling modern-day capital.
 And in leaving, I found myself with lessons of everyday inspiration and resilience that challenged the very conflict-torn stereotypes I sought after.→

 In the summer of 2015 Europe saw one of the most significant influxes of refugees in its history.
 Civil war, terror and poverty plaguing the Middle East and Africa drove hundreds of thousands to flee from their homes.
 Even now, families and children continue to risk their lives following some of the most dangerous trails into Europe for the promise of a better life.
 I spent my summer following one path taken by refugees spanning six countries and 2,500 km.
 I wanted to know what it meant to be a refugee in Europe today.